 If you’re committed to OpenTable, three levers reduce the total:

 - Take the $49/month flat fee for website covers if you do 200+ website bookings/month.
-At 200 covers, paying $0.25 each = $50 — basically breakeven with the flat fee.
+At 200 covers, paying $0.25 each equals $50, which is the breakeven point with the flat fee.
 Above 200, the flat fee is cheaper.

 - Push diners to book directly through your website instead of OpenTable.com.
 Your own marketing channels (Instagram, Google Business Profile, email) route bookings to your widget at $0.25/cover instead of $1.50/cover.
 A 20% shift from network to website on 500 covers saves $125/month.